 Reward the behaviors you want to see rather than punishing unwanted behaviors.

 When saying thank you, avoid a generic overuse of the words.
 Be specific about what you are thankful for, acknowledge the effort that went into it, and explicitly state how it made a difference in your life.
-It is valuable feedback to the recipient and will ensure that you don’t lose the authenticity of overusing the word.
+It is valuable feedback for the recipient and will ensure that you don’t lose authenticity by overusing the word.

 4. React and respond

-To earn someone’s respect you need to reciprocate their effort to engage.
-It only takes a few seconds to hit the reply button and respond with a one-liner acknowledging the sender, even if it is telling them that you can’t respond now.
+To earn someone’s respect, you need to reciprocate their effort to engage with you.
+It only takes a few seconds to hit the reply button and respond with a one-line acknowledgement, even if it’s just to let the sender know you can’t respond now.

 Make a point to respond when people interact with you, even when you feel overwhelmed or are busy.
-When you receive a lot of information at a meeting that you can’t digest immediately, say that you will need time to think it over rather than keeping them wondering whether you heard or even care what was said.
-Or when you don’t know how to respond or what to say, simply and honestly admit it.
+When you receive a lot of information at a meeting that you can’t digest immediately, say that you will need time to think it over, rather than keeping them wondering whether you heard or even care what was said.
+Or when you don’t know how to respond or what to say, and honestly admit it.
 “I don’t know what to say”.
-You won’t look weak, you will look human, and the people you will feel more empowered and compassionate.
-It’s not your job as a leader to know all the answers, rather it is to know how to get all the answers, and sometimes that means asking someone else.
+You won’t look weak; you will look human, and the people you will feel more empowered and compassionate.
+It’s not your job as a leader to know all the answers; instead, it’s to understand how to find them, and sometimes that means asking someone else.

-Reacting and responding means you value the other person’s opinion, and that builds respect.
+Reacting and responding means you value the other person’s opinion, which in turn builds respect.

 5. Treasure time

 Time is one of the most valuable commodities of our time.
-We sell our time each workday and cherish our time spending it only with people we regard as special.
+We sell our time each workday and cherish the time we spend with people we regard as special.
 Wasting someone’s time is thus one of the worst forms of disrespect.

 More is the opposite of better when it comes to meetings.

-Limit meetings to the minimum amount of time and when it becomes clear that people are unprepared or don’t have enough information to productively continue, cancel and reschedule rather than filling the time.
+Limit meetings to the minimum amount of time when it becomes clear that people are unprepared or lack sufficient information to continue productively, cancel and reschedule rather than wasting time.

 Conclusion